stevenwin/stevenwin.github.io/_posts/2018-04-02-AsianPhoenix.md

 Well here I am, two years later and in a completely different state of mind.
 I had already gotten over my depression in between the waiting period, but this trip has further helped me realize more about my version of Truth.
 But it's not easy.
 I can already feel myself slipping back to my old habits as the days wind down.
 I'm finding the path of least resistance to run to, which means sleeping in fluffy comfortable beds late into the day and staying up late into the night surfing absolutely meaningless bits of information online.

-My girlfriend is starting to contact me more as the excitement of me coming home and our pending trip to Europe starts materializing.
 My inbox is filling up with messages from family and friends containing safety wishes and joy of me coming home.
 They're all really nice and I'm happy so many people care and think of me.
 But it also turns my attention to the impending end of this surreal experience.

 As I recap on what I've done and things I've yet to do, the conflicting intersection of emotions can sometimes overwhelm.
 I have a bit over a week left and I think this is an important time to really self reflect.